We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Grape seed extract is an industrial derivative of grape seeds.
-It is rich in antioxidants and oligomeric proanthocyanidin complexes and has been linked to a wide range of possible health benefits.
+It is rich in antioxidants and oligomeric proanthocyanidin complexes and may provide cardiovascular benefits.

 Many of these health claims are still not completely backed by high-quality studies, but some evidence supports its use.